zoffixznet/IOwesomeness/Action-Plan.md

 such as `foo requires an object with REPR MVMOSHandle`.

 **Proposed Change:**
-- On handle close, mixin a role that overrides all the relevant methods to throw/fail with an error.
+- On handle's closing, mixin a role that overrides all the relevant methods to throw/fail with an error.
 This will give the same behaviour as adding `if nqp::isnull($!PIO) { ... throw ... }` to all the methods, without a performance impact to open handles (it was ~5% when such check was added to